jump-dev/JuMP.jl/docs/src/manual/variables.md

     When using JuMP in [Direct mode](@ref), it may be required to constrain variables on creation instead of constraining free variables as the solver may only support variables constrained on creation.
-In [Automatic and Manual modes](@ref), both ways of adding constraints on variables are equivalent.
+In [Automatic and Manual modes](@ref Backends), both ways of adding constraints on variables are equivalent.
 Indeed, during the copy of the cache to the optimizer, the choice of the constraints on variables that are copied as variables constrained on creation does not depend on how it was added to the cache.

 All uses of the `@variable` macro documented so far translate to a separate call for variable creation and adding of constraints.